howto-kubernetes-info/cliplayer/README.md

 # cliplayer
 cliplayer helps to script shell based lectures or screencast tutorials.
 The player takes a playbook with shell commands that are executed live like you write them at this moment.

-There are a few playbook options that control how and if a line in a playbook is executed.
-Use the defined characters as the first character in a line to use the available options.

 ## Motivation
 When you holding lectures or recording screencast you often need to devide your concentration between talking and typing at the same time.
 This cliplayer helps you to concentrate more on what you want to teach instead of what you need to type.